Complexity of DWI Laws

 *If an individual is taken to the hospital to determine their blood alcohol content level – a blood test is used instead of a breathalyzer.
 Many defense attorneys find that ‘interesting’ (to say the least) and are quick to note that blood test results are used in lieu of breathalyzers because the latter are generally unreliable.

-*DUI defense attorneys have good advice for avoiding a DUI arrest.
-First, avoid areas that are notorious for DUI stops.
+*Houston DWI defense attorneys have good advice for avoiding a DWI arrest.
+First, avoid areas that are notorious for DWI stops.
 Too, stay abreast of sobriety checkpoints (which are advertised in the various mediums well in advance).
-It's probably best not to drink and drive late at night because most police have time on their hands – and what better way to spend it than stopping someone for suspected intoxicated driving.
+It’s probably best not to drink and drive late at night because most police have time on their hands – and what better way to spend it than stopping someone for suspected intoxicated driving.

 *Drinking and driving IS NOT illegal.
 Restaurants and bars are filled with people who stop for a beer or have a glass of wine with dinner.
 For the most part – this does not make the individual